Introduction: Wine Consumers in Taiwan

-For companies planning to sell their products in Taiwan, it is vital to conduct a thorough study on the different consumer groups in the market.
+For companies planning to sell their products in Taiwan, it is vital to conduct a thorough study of the different groups of wine consumers in Taiwan.
 This will provide a clear-cut picture of their future clients’ wine preferences and spending habits, allowing them to create a marketing plan that will suit them best.

 The Female Connoisseurs